jsummers/deark/readme.md

    Run the module in a non-default "mode".
    The existence of this option (though not its details) is documented in the interest of transparency, but it is mainly for developers, and to make it possible to do things whose usefulness was not anticipated.
-For example, it is currently possible to decode raw ID3 data by using "-m mp3 -modcodes I".
 </pre>

 ## Terms of use ##